 Brooklyn's historic African-American center has stunning architecture, important history, staunch activism, and great gardens, as well as rough patches.
-From "Bed-Stuy Do or Die" to "Do or Dive"?

 The large neighborhood of Bedford-Stuyvesant (aka Bed-Stuy), displays upper-class 19th-century roots, mid-20th-century African-American history, a rugged recent past, and very recent gentrification that has brought new businesses and has partly reshaped community identity.

 It contains several micro-neighborhoods, including historic districts and housing projects, and borders Clinton Hill to the east and Crown Heights to the north.
 We can devote 2.5+ hours to Bed-Stuy and still not see all of this wide-ranging neighborhood, We will see blocks with notable architecture, as well as those that contain other indications of history, such as murals and churches and stores.

-Bed-Stuy received enormous amounts of attention and concerted efforts at uplift after unrest in the 1960s spotlighted the invidious impact of discrimination.
-It has been the heart of black Brooklyn's civil rights efforts and houses the crucial Bedford-Stuyvesant Restoration Corporation and the Billie Holliday Theatre, outside of which is a new Black Lives Matter mural.
+Bed-Stuy received enormous amounts of attention and concerted efforts at uplift after unrest in the 1960s spotlighted the invidious impact of discrimination and disinvestment.
+It has been the heart of black Brooklyn's civil rights efforts and houses the crucial Bedford-Stuyvesant Restoration Corporation and the Billie Holliday Theatre, outside of which was a 2020 Black Lives Matter mural.

 It remains troubled in places, even as housing prices skyrocket, as those seeking row houses, classic architecture, and transit accessibility bid up a once-neglected neighborhood.